Chicken: Farming

 Chickens are common and widespread domestic animals, with a total population of 23.7 billion as of 2018.
 More than 50 billion chickens are reared annually as a source of meat and eggs.
 In the United States alone, more than 8 billion chickens are slaughtered each year for meat, and more than 300 million chickens are reared for egg production.
 The vast majority of poultry is raised in factory farms.
 According to the Worldwatch Institute, 74% of the world's poultry meat and 68% of eggs are produced this way.
 An alternative to intensive poultry farming is free-range farming.
 Friction between these two main methods has led to long-term issues of ethical consumerism.
 Opponents of intensive farming argue that it harms the environment, creates human health risks and is inhumane towards sentient animals.
 Advocates of intensive farming say that their efficient systems save land and food resources owing to increased productivity, and that the animals are looked after in a controlled environment.
 Chickens farmed for meat are called broilers.
-Broiler breeds typically take less than six weeks to reach slaughter size, some weeks longer for free range and organic broilers.
+Broiler breeds typically take less than six weeks to reach slaughter size, some weeks longer for free-range and organic broilers.

 Chickens farmed primarily for eggs are called layer hens.
 The UK alone consumes more than 34 million eggs per day.
-Hens of some breeds can produce over 300 eggs per year; the highest authenticated rate of egg laying is 371 eggs in 364 days.
+Hens of some breeds can produce over 300 eggs per year; the highest authenticated rate of egg-laying is 371 eggs in 364 days.
 After 12 months of laying, the commercial hen's egg-laying ability declines to the point where the flock is commercially unviable.
 Hens, particularly from battery cage systems, are sometimes infirm or have lost a significant amount of their feathers, and their life expectancy has been reduced from around seven years to less than two years.
 In the UK and Europe, laying hens are then slaughtered and used in processed foods, or sold as 'soup hens'.
-In some other countries, flocks are sometimes force moulted rather than being slaughtered to re-invigorate egg-laying.
+In some other countries, flocks are sometimes force-moulted rather than being slaughtered to re-invigorate egg-laying.
 This involves complete withdrawal of food (and sometimes water) for 7–14 days or sufficiently long to cause a body weight loss of 25 to 35%, or up to 28 days under experimental conditions.
 This stimulates the hen to lose her feathers but also re-invigorates egg-production.
 Some flocks may be force-moulted several times.
 In 2003, more than 75% of all flocks were moulted in the US.
-Chickens are one of the most efficient sources of foods for many different purposes.